 1/2 teaspoon rice vinegar

-1/4 cup sunflower seed butter (I like Sunbutter; no sugar added)
+1/4 cup sunflower seed butter (I like Sunbutter; Buy the organic variety with no sugar added)

 dash ground cayenne pepper (optional)